nrkno/core-icons/lib/readme.md

 > Icon and logo kit providing a consistent and predictable user experience across platforms and NRK services

 <!--demo
-<script src="core-icons-all-iife.js"></script>
+<script src="core-icons-iife-all.js"></script>
 demo-->

 ## Overview

-As of version 12 core-icons is organized in separate submodules to accomodate expressive variants.
+Core-icons is organized in submodules to accomodate variants:

 ### Icons

-Contains all icons except the below stated variant(s) and logoes
+Contains all icons

-- All icons have `nrk-` prefix
+- All icons follow [BEM naming conventions](http://getbem.com/) and are prefixed with `nrk-` to play nice with existing code.
 - For some icons an additional group name preceding icon name is included for categorization (e.g. `nrk-arrow-right`)

 ### Expressive